CMV Vaccines and Clinical Trials

 - Phase II trial - costs $5-$10 million

-For a congenital CMV vaccine, there have been approximately 10 phase I trials, 2 phase II trials, and no phase III trials to date.
+Multiple global pharmaceutical companies, clinical research organizations, clinical trial companies, and academic research centers are dedicated to the launch of an effective CMV vaccine.
+For a congenital CMV vaccine specifically, there have been approximately 10 phase I trials, 2 phase II trials, and no phase III trials to date.

 In 1999, the National Institute of Medicine (IOM) reviewed 26 conditions with the potential for vaccine prevention and ranked different candidate vaccines from Levels I-IV (highest to lowest) based on cost impact and Quality of Life Adjusted Year (QALY) saved.
 A congenital CMV vaccine, given to 12-year-olds, was ranked the first priority in the Level I group as a first priority because of cost savings as well as the human suffering that would be alleviated by stopping CMV.